epage/epage.github.io/blog/blog/reflecting-on-errors-in-2019.md

 ### `From` for `?`

-The first problem is `From<dep::Errpr>` exposing implementation details.
+The first problem is `From<dep::Error>` exposing implementation details.
 - `snafu` experiments with the ideas of macro-generated "selectors" which are private types which would keep `From<dep::Error>` private.
 I find the approach interesting and an area we should do more experimentation (though